 Recipe ingredients

-There are a few steps involved in this recipe, but they’re all incredibly easy.
+There are a few components in this recipe, but they’re all incredibly easy.
+Most can also be done completely in advance to make your life easier.

 See the recipe card for full instructions.

-Process the gingersnap cookies in a food processor and combine with melted butter and pinch of salt.
+1. Process the gingersnap cookies in a food processor and combine with melted butter and pinch of salt.
+Divide the gingersnap mixture between the (12) cavities and press in firmly.

-Cool for 20 minutes on a wire rack, then remove the cheesecakes from the pan and cool completely.
+1. Cool the mini cheesecakes for 20 minutes on a wire rack, then remove from the pan and cool completely.
 Once cooled, refrigerate for a minimum of 2 hours or overnight.

 What’s the best pan to use for mini cheesecakes?